Jason Perry (singer): Personal life

 Perry spent his childhood in Leeds, before moving to Suffolk with his family at the age of 13.
 He attended Reydon High School, where he met guitarist Mark Chapman and bassist Stevie Swindon.
 Together they formed the band Grand Designs, with Jason's twin brother Adam on drums, and by the late 1980s they were playing regular gigs in and around Lowestoft.
 The band had a prog rock inspired sound, similar to that of It Bites, Yes and Rush.
 After finishing high school, Perry attended Suffolk College where he studied graphic design.
 In 1991, he moved to London where he shared a flat with Adam, Stevie and Dan Hawkins, who later went on to be in the Darkness.
-Perry married his longtime girlfriend Holly in 2000, the couple have four children Zac 2003, Joshua 2004, Louie 2010 and Primrose Violette 2015.
+Perry married his longtime girlfriend Holly in 2000, the couple have four children Zac, Joshua, Louie, and Primrose Violette.

-But as of 2023 Perry is in a relationship with Emma Barton, who plays Honey in Eastenders.
+As of 2023 Perry is in a relationship with Emma Barton, who plays Honey in Eastenders.